A Combinatorial Approach to Neural Emergent Communication: Conclusions

 \section{Conclusions}

 In this paper, we theoretically analyzed the sampling pitfall in the training data that leads to ineffective message length of the emerged language in the Lewis signaling game.
-We propose the SolveMinSym \texttt{SMS} algorithm to calculate the minimum message length for successful communication.
-We use \texttt{SMS} to control the sampling of the data and it leads to longer effective language.
+We propose the SolveMinSym \texttt{SMS} algorithm to solve the symbolic complexity for classification of the target image, and show that data with higher symbolic complexity emerge longer effective language.